Birds and birdsong on film

 with Stereo DAT mic.

-Here is first another composition, a small movie featuring the three
+First here is another composition, a small movie featuring the three

 In Grästorp, not far from Lake Vänern, the river Nossan forms a series of